"Mogami River Senbon Dango" strawberry and tiramisu

 Cute dumplings

-Mogamigawa Senbon Dango sells a variety of seasonal menu items that combine fruits and cream.
+Mogamigawa Senbon Dango offers a wide variety of seasonal menu items, many of which combine fruits and creams.

 The original deliciousness of dumplings made with locally produced ingredients